nancykim99/TIL/README.md

 ## TIL
 Record of everything I learned everyday 🖥️
-Currently focusing on Python and Algorithm
+Currently focusing on Python and Algorithm 📚
+Links in this README file leads to each file in TIL 🔗

 ---